BlockchainCommons/SmartCustodyBook/manuscript/00-preface.md

 * To raise the bar on best practices for digital-asset custodianship by building a greater understanding of different custody use cases, risk models, and adversary threats.
 * To prepare for new custody technologies that break old models for custodianship.

-To accomplish these goals, we are creating a series of best-practices white papers and also offering a series of different workshops on these topics.
+To accomplish these goals, we are creating a series of best-practices documents and also offering a series of different workshops on these topics.
 We are additionally collaborating with cryptographic industry and regulatory stakeholders to establish standards, improve best practices, and create new cryptographic key-management and custody technologies.

-This is the first of our [#SmartCustody](https://www.SmartCustody.com) best-practices white papers.
-To be informed of the release of future best-practices and other educational white papers and to learn about future workshops, subscribe to our email newsletter at [https://tinyletter.com/SmartCustody](https://tinyletter.com/SmartCustody).
+This book is our first [#SmartCustody](https://www.SmartCustody.com) best-practices document.
+To be informed of the release of future best-practices and other educational documents and to learn about future workshops, subscribe to our email newsletter at [https://tinyletter.com/SmartCustody](https://tinyletter.com/SmartCustody).

 {id: why-cold-storage}
 ## Why Cold Storage?